back280/IO-SoSe-2015-flip-board/README.md

 ##Prerequisite

-For the last project in this term our teacher briefed us with a short prasentation and introduced us into the basic idea:
+For the last project in this term our teacher briefed us with a short presentation and introduced us into the basic idea:

 - Find electrical scrap and hack it.